 Ancient Man of Mystery / Gilgamesh - Rank VII

-This Hunt can be completed any time after you have completed the Draklor Laboratory after going through the Imperial City of Archades.
+This Hunt can be completed any time after you have completed the Draklor Laboratory after going through the Imperial City of Archades and once you arrive at Balfonheim Port.
 The Elite Mark Bill must be picked up from Montblanc in the Clan Hall of Rabanastre.

 Note that you will require the Site 11 Key for the Lhusu Mines which can be obtained at the Hunter’s Camp in the Phon Coast after completing Hunt 38: Antlion Infestation (Antlion - Rank V).
 At the end of Hunt 38, the kids will drop a key down below which then appears in the Hunter’s Camp next to the Fallen Bhujerban NPC.